Friday, March 20, 2026

 I am reminded of Steve Massis, owner of The Attic.
 The story of The Attic’s dramatic transformation from Instagrammable-three-hour-wait-brunch haven to a quality space that exudes everything but the basic is always worthy of re-telling—and its transformation is primarily driven by the humility and charisma of Steve, who faced a serious, weighty situation for a business owner: Continue with the wild success of a business which saw no sign of letting up but also no sign of fulfilling the soul of Massis or try to shift toward something vastly different entirely.
 He opted for the latter and, nearly five years later, is the proud owner of one of the best restaurants in the city.

-The array of offerings from Stache Bar for Long Beach Last Call 2025.
+The “Manila Milk” cocktail from Stache Bar.
 Photo by Brian Addison.

 Witty: there’s a Spaghett bottle service and it’s awesome.
 Spring-y: florals and citruses are abound in the drinks.
 Versatile: from porch pounders to booze-forward, there’s a bit of everything for everyone.